-- Season pork with 1 tablespoon of olive oil.
+- Season pork with 1 tbsp of olive oil.
 Using a cooking brush or your clean hands spread the oil on all sides of the pork.
 All you need is a thin layer here.
 Then add on the dry seasoning mix evenly on all sides.
 The oil will help the seasoning stick to the pork.

-- In a large skillet heat the remaining 1 tablespoon of olive oil.
+- In a large skillet heat the remaining 1 tbsp of olive oil.
 When hot add the pork and brown on all sides for about 2-3 minutes or until you see a brown crust from.
 This should only take about 10-12 minutes.

 - Garnish the pork with fresh mint, cilantro or parsley.

 Nutrition information is automatically calculated, so should only be used as an approximation.